salty-max/hivency-frontend-test/README.md

 # Hivency Frontend Test

+## Addendum

+### Setup
+Install dependencies : `yarn`
+Start the json server : `yarn api`
+Start the app : `yarn start`

+### Young dev reacts to technical test

+- It took about a work day worth of work split during all week.
+Spent quit some time on the UI to learn the frawework (more on that below).
+- I don't often use Typescript + React so typing is messy and the overall app lacks validation and optimization.
+- As the SportsDB api didn't let me fetch players by team id without paying, I did my own little json server embedded in the app and decided to have a little fun with the data.
+The theme is still connected to sports, in a way.
+- As I wanted to build a quick and not ugly UI, I discovered [TailwindCSS](https://tailwindcss.com/) during this test.
+Lots of fun, very customizable and very powerful.
+- I used Redux for store management.
+First time using it with Typescript so it is certainly optimizable.
+- I tried to test the app using react-testing-library + typescript.
+Spoiler: It didn't go as planned so I dropped the idea in order to not spend an eternity on this.

+## Briefing

 Welcome to the Hivency Frontend test!

 This test is designed to evaluate your web development skills, and is in two parts: